Treating more than 60,000 patients each year, 26% of our patients are referred here from hospitals across the UK.

 Thanks to the incredible success of these services, we are delighted to announce our exciting plan to open a new Christie cancer centre in Macclesfield.

 The new centre will transform cancer care in East Cheshire, bringing together essential cancer services into one purpose-built unit delivering local specialist access to radiotherapy, chemotherapy, holistic support and information services, outpatient care and palliative care.

-There will be 18 treatment chairs to deliver more than 4,000 chemotherapy treatments a year.
-It will also provide a wider range of clinical trials, giving more patients better access to new treatments as they become available.
+We will be able to deliver 6,827 chemotherapy treatments a year.
+The new centre will also provide a wider range of clinical trials, giving more patients better access to new treatments as they become available.

 “Whilst patients and families are prepared to travel to The Christie for specialist services, we also understand that in reality many would prefer to have those services locally where possible.
 It saves valuable time and money and can make a difficult time much easier.”

 - Dr Andrew Sykes, consultant clinical oncologist at The Christie

 Read more about why the consultant is supporting The Christie at Macclesfield project in Dr Andrew Sykes' blog.